maldroid/hardware-hacking/index.md

 We have to write a password checking method which takes a string as an argument and returns `true` if the string matches a hardcoded 5 character password and `false` otherwise.
 The password is hardcoded instead of being hashed, but all the methods presented here are generic enough that they work in various configurations.

-Our first try would probably be something like this:
+Our first try would probably be something like this (`loop` in Arduino is similar to `main` in regular C):

 ```
 String PASSWORD = "passw"